1whohears/JourneyMapRadar/README.md

 # JourneyMapRadar
-A simple mod that uses Journey Map Waypoints to show Radar Pings
+A simple mod that uses Journey Map Waypoints to show Radar Pings.

 There are still plenty of things I want to add and I'm sure plenty of things don't work.